wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 == Changelog ==
 = 1.6 =
-* Changed readme.txt and plugin header text to give credit, where credit it due.
+* Changed readme.txt and plugin header text to give [sLa NGjI's](http://slangji.wordpress.com/) credit, where credit it due.
 (04/14/2014)

 = 1.5 =
 * Fix profile view to work as expected.
 Was either on or off - not based on user role.
 (12/2013)